mtth/kit/README.rst

   db = current_project.db

   # normally you probably wouldn't need all three in a single file
-  # but you get the idea :)
-  # and now you can do stuff with each...
+  # but you get the idea :). and now you can do stuff with each...

   @app.route('/')
   def index():
+    """A random view."""
     return render_template('index.html')

   @celery.task
   def task():
-    # do something
+    """And a great task."""
     pass

+  # and so on...

 Once Flasker has finished importing all your project module files and configuring the applications, it handles startup.